MikeJSeo/MikeJSeo.github.io/_pages/about.md

 # About

-I work currently as a HTA Evidence Analysis Lead at Roche.

 I received my PhD in Biostatistics and Epidemiology at the Institute of Social and Preventive Medicine, University of Bern, advised by Dr. Orestis Efthimiou [[Google Scholar](https://scholar.google.gr/citations?user=Vnips7cAAAAJ&hl=en)].

 My research interests include Bayesian methods, (network) meta-analysis, and machine learning.